 How to build a menu with JetMenu using Gutenberg

-For a long time, JetMenu could be edited only with Elementor, but the recent update made it possible to edit the mega menu with Gutenberg.
-It increased its functionality even further because if you prefer building your website with the block editor, JetMenu will be in your toolbox to use not only for main navigation but throughout the website for different purposes.
+For a long time, the JetMenu plugin could only be edited with Elementor; however, the recent update has made it possible to edit the mega menu with Gutenberg.
+It increased its functionality even further because if you prefer building your website with the Block Editor, JetMenu will be in your toolbox to use not only for main navigation but throughout the website for different purposes.

 How to build a menu with JetMenu mega menu using Elementor

 All general settings for this plugin can be found at Crocoblock > JetPlugin Settings > JetMenu.
-There is a massive list of options for the overall styling, cashing, animations, and separate settings for both desktop and mobile versions.
-The adjustment of particular menus is available right in a default WordPress Menus section, though.
+There is a massive list of options for the overall styling, caching, animations, and separate settings for both desktop and mobile versions.
+The adjustment of particular menus is available right in the default WordPress Menus section, though.

-First, go to Menu and create a parent menu structure.
+First, go to the Appearance > Menus > Add New and create a parent menu structure.
 Let’s say I make a menu for an apparel shop, so I will have “Shop,” “Men,” “Women,” “Sale,” and “Contact us” buttons on the top level.
 Then, I want to turn the Women section into a mega menu with three submenus and one slider of best-selling items.

 The items to place in the mega menu section are the following: